 Our safety performance

-- Lock-Out Tag Out – Global procedure has been applied to all sites and an audit of all factories on its proper application has been conducted.
+- Lock Out Tag Out – A global procedure that has been applied to all sites.
+This has been followed up by an audit of all factories to verify its proper application.

-- Contractors working at our sites – A global procedure focused on contractors working at Electrolux facilities has been completed and enforced at all our sites.
-In 2019, we will audit all sites looking to correct application.
+- Contractors working at our sites – A global procedure focused on contractors working at Electrolux facilities has been applied and enforced at all our sites.
+In 2020, we will audit all our sites to verify its correct application.

-- Warehouse safety – A warehouse safety plan will be completed and applied during 2019 to combat high TCIR.
+- Warehouse safety – In 2019, a warehouse safety plan was applied to combat high TCIR with relevant improvements.

 |Continue to reduce our global injury rate (TCIR) by at least 5% every year.||Ongoing work with health and safety.||dot2|

 |Attain safety certification for our operations around the world.||To be aligned with the new ISO 45001 standard.||dot2|

 |Integrate the Group's safety program into new acquisitions within three years of purchase.||An ongoing process.||dot2|

 The next steps towards 2030 will be announced in the 2020 report.